tomatell/engine/compatibility.md

 ## 3 - Structure of bank records import changed

 It is necesary to migrate structure of bank imports.
 Run `tools/migrations/3.sh`

+## 4 - Array component changed

+1. Update the schemas in each dataset to use the new array structure
+2. Migrate existing db's by running `tools/migrations/4.sh`